 Our efforts have a common goal — ultimately we are focused on value creation for our shareholders through higher returns.

-As at December 31, 2012, Barrick’s proven and probable mineral reserves were 140.2 million ounces of gold1, 1.05 billion ounces of silver contained within gold reserves1, and 13.9 billion pounds of copper1.
-We replaced proven and probable gold reserves for the seventh straight year in 2012.
+As at December 31, 2013, Barrick’s proven and probable mineral reserves were 104.1 million ounces of gold1, 888 million ounces of silver contained within gold reserves1, and 14.0 billion pounds of copper1.

-Barrick’s strategy prioritizes shareholder value creation by focusing on maximizing risk-adjusted rates of return and free cash flow.
+Barrick’s strategy prioritizes profitable production by focusing on maximizing risk-adjusted rates of return and free cash flow.
 All capital allocation options, including returns to shareholders, investment in organic growth, acquisitions, and other expenditures, are ranked and prioritized under our disciplined capital allocation framework, which includes the following key objectives:

 Barrick continues to be recognized for its strong corporate responsibility culture.
 In 2013, the company was listed for the sixth consecutive year on the Dow Jones Sustainability World Index.
 We have also been ranked among the top 100 sustainable companies in the world by NASDAQ, and were named to Corporate Knights Global 100 list of the most sustainable companies.